On December 28, 2020, NY State passed the Covid-19 Emergency Eviction and Foreclosure Act.

 This was written by Right to Council NYC

 Mostly likely, NO!
-Thanks to the tireless organizing of all of us, the new law stops almost all evictions, eviction proceedings, and new cases until the end of February.
+Thanks to the tireless organizing of all of us, the new law stops almost all evictions, eviction proceedings, and new cases.
 All types of eviction proceedings are covered, including administrative hearings for public housing residents.
 The one exception is for cases where the landlord is trying to evict someone for allegedly disturbing other tenants or for creating safety hazards.

 In addition, there are other protections that may apply to you:

 - The federal Center for Disease Control (CDC) Moratorium protects some tenants – see our full CDC FAQ.
 The CDC Moratorium prevents landlords from evicting tenants who submit a sworn declaration admitting that they owe rent but saying they have suffered COVID-related financial hardship, have tried to get government assistance, and would be homeless if they are evicted.
 The protection from eviction only lasts until January 31, 2021

 - The Tenant Safe Harbor Act prevents landlords from evicting tenants in nonpayment cases for money owed between March 7, 2020 and the beginning of Stage 4 of the reopening (date will depend on each county).
 While landlords can’t evict for this money owed, they can get money judgments in court.
 Tenants have to show in court that they were hurt financially by COVID-19.

 Am I Eligible to Delay My Eviction Until at Least Aug 31st?

 To submit the hardship declaration, you must be the tenant, lawful occupant, or person responsible paying for rent.
 The hardship declaration must say you: